Ayat-Ayat Cinta 2: Plot

-Fahri, now living in Edinburgh and working as a lecturer at the University Of Edinburgh, lives in a quiet neighborhood together with Uncle and Hulusi, his Turkish household assistant.
-Fahri has lost contact with Aisha, his wife, seven months ago, when Aisha started becoming a volunteer in the Gaza Strip.
+Fahri, now living in Edinburgh and working as a lecturer at the University of Edinburgh, lives in a quiet neighborhood together with Uncle and Hulusi, his Turkish household assistant.
+Fahri lost contact with Aisha, his wife, seven months ago, when Aisha started becoming a volunteer in the Gaza Strip.
 He recalls Aisha having had two miscarriages and finding herself restless till a friend’s invitation to help displaced children of Palestine created a renewed zest for life.
-He had given her his blessings to go to Palestine but due to reasons not shown at first, Aisha had stopped contacting him.
+He had given her his blessings to go to Palestine, but due to reasons not shown at first, Aisha had stopped contacting him.
 Friends and relatives alike tell him that she is gone.

 Fahri is still waiting for her sorrowly.
-He tries to overcome his sadness by busied himself as a lecturer and successful entrepreneur in the city.
-Fahri is also preoccupied with the presence of Misbah, his old friend, who want to stay with him.
+He tries to overcome his sadness by busying himself as a lecturer and a successful entrepreneur in the city.
+Fahri is also preoccupied with the presence of Misbah, his old friend, who wants to stay with him.

 Fahri is often confronted with the problems of his various neighbors.
-There is a Jewish grandmother, Catarina who is having problems with her stepson.
-There is also Keira McGills, a talented violinist who hates Fahri very much, considered him as terrorist who has caused the death of her father by a bomb in London.
+There is a Jewish grandmother, Catarina, who is having problems with her stepson.
+There is also Keira McGills, a talented violinist who hates Fahri very much, considers him as terrorist who has caused the death of her father by a bomb in London.

 Fahri tries to keep Aisha's trust to help people around.
-Fahri's good intentions often make misunderstanding and drag into more complicated issues and endanger his life.
-Fahri's life becomes more complicated when Hulya, Aisha's cousin, now grows up into a beautiful woman.
+Fahri's good intentions often make misunderstanding and drag him into more complicated issues, endangering his life.
+Fahri's life becomes more complicated when Hulya, Aisha's cousin, grows up into a beautiful woman.

-Hulya is cheerful and dynamic, showing her interest to Fahri.
+Hulya is cheerful and dynamic, showing her interest in Fahri.
 Hulya is willing to replace Aisha's role in Fahri's life.
-Fahri hesitates to open his heart to Hulya's presence because if he did it, it means he admits that Aisha is dead.
-Fahri is still hoping, every night, Aisha re-emerged in his life.
-All supported Fahri to continue his life with Hulya, including Sabina, a disabled faceless woman whom Fahri accommodated to stay with them.
-Sabina who has been considered as sister by Fahri, is not only help to take care of Fahri's house, but also able to make Fahri continue his life.
+Fahri hesitates to open his heart to Hulya's presence because if he did, it would mean he admits that Aisha is dead.
+Fahri is still hoping, every night, that Aisha will re-emerge in his life.
+All supported Fahri to continue his life with Hulya, including Sabina, a disabled, faceless woman whom Fahri accommodated to stay with them.
+Sabina, who has been considered as a sister by Fahri, not only helps to take care of Fahri's house, but also is able to help Fahri continue his life.